MEXT Scholarship Program

 Eligibility Criteria

-- Be a regular undergraduate student at a foreign (non-Japanese) university majoring in fields related to Japanese language and/or culture before and after the period covered by the scholarship (must have completed at least one year of said studies by September 1, 2021);
+• Be an undergraduate student at a foreign (non-Japanese) university majoring in a field related to Japanese language and/or culture before and after the period covered by the scholarship and having completed at least one year of said studies by September 1, 2025;

-- Have sufficient Japanese language ability to receive instruction in Japanese.
+• Possess the necessary language proficiency to receive instruction in Japanese.

 University Placement